Pregnancy Care 5 min read

 Health Benefits of Daily Physical Activity During Pregnancy

-Daily physical activity during pregnancy provides numerous health benefits for both mother and baby.
-While pregnancy brings physical changes that may make some activities challenging, incorporating regular, moderate exercise into your routine can significantly improve your pregnancy experience.
-It helps in improving physical fitness, preventing metabolic disorders, reducing stress and gives a psychological lift.
-Physical activity helps in developing the strength to carry extra weight gain through pregnancy and facilitates labor.
-It also helps in losing extra weight after delivery.
+Daily physical activity during pregnancy benefits both mother and baby.
+While pregnancy brings physical changes that may make some activities harder, regular moderate exercise can make a real difference in how you feel.
+It improves physical fitness, helps prevent metabolic disorders, reduces stress, and lifts your mood.
+Physical activity builds the strength you need to carry extra weight through pregnancy and makes labor easier.
+It also helps with losing extra weight after delivery.

 physical activity during pregnancy

-Pregnant women should do 20–25 minutes of yoga or brisk walk every day.
+Pregnant women should do 20-25 minutes of yoga or brisk walking every day.
 Always begin with 5 minutes of slow walking or stationary cycling with low resistance to warm up your muscles.
 Yoga will be your best friend during pregnancy.
-Yoga helps increase strength, flexibility and endurance of pelvic floor muscles needed for childbirth and also helps to develop proper breathing.
+Yoga helps increase strength, flexibility and endurance of pelvic floor muscles needed for childbirth and also helps you develop proper breathing.

 Perform simple yoga exercises which include neck (3 rounds), shoulder (3 rounds), knee (5 rounds) and ankle (5 rounds) movements each for 8 minutes.